 - Delirium tremens

-Detoxing from alcohol correctly is vital to your health.
-If you stop “cold turkey,” then it’s possible that you could suffer seizures or even die from the side effects of withdrawal.
+Detoxing from alcohol correctly is vital to the mind and body.
+Those that decide to stop “cold turkey” face the possibility of suffering from seizures or even face death due to the side effects of withdrawal.

 Some of the symptoms that can be treated in detox include: